Maurone7/NTA/README.md

 ## 🔗 Wiki-Style Linking Explained

-NoteTakingApp supports two types of wiki-style links to connect your notes:
+NTA supports two types of wiki-style links to connect your notes:

 ### Regular Links: `[[Note Name]]`
 Creates a clickable link to another note: